Jonny-exe/focus-window/README.md

 start a terminal for you and bring it to the foreground.
 No more Alt-Tab-ing!
 Assign this script to any key you like in ´Settings :arrow_right: Keyboard Shortcuts´ like so `gnome-terminal -e focus-terminal.sh`.

-# show-atom
+# show-atom.sh

 The `atom` editor is somewhere.
 Not sure if you opened it already.
 To tired of hitting Alt-Tab five times to get to it.
 Assign the script `show-atom` to, say, key `F3` and with one keystroke you are done. `F3`, voila, the atom editor is in front of you.
 Open and focused.
 Assign this script to any key you like in ´Settings :arrow_right: Keyboard Shortcuts´ like so `gnome-terminal -e focus-atom.sh`.

-# show-firefox
+# show-firefox.sh

 You get it!
-Use `F4` to always have `Firefox` ready.
-Assign this script to any key you like in ´Settings :arrow_right: Keyboard Shortcuts´ like so `gnome-terminal -e focus-firefox.sh`.
+Use `F4` or whatever you wish to always have `Firefox` ready with the touch of one button.
+Assign this script to any key
+you like in ´Settings :arrow_right: Keyboard Shortcuts´ like so `gnome-terminal -e focus-firefox.sh`.

 # What it does